VVV 1 sites still work, but they require an additional step.

 sites section of

-Turn your VVV instance off and on to reload the config, and VVV will now look inside
+vagrant up --provision to reload the config, and VVV will now look inside

 www/my-test-site for provisioning files the same way VVV 1 does.